PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: PeopleSearchBench

-Relevance Precision measures whether the returned people match the query and are correctly ranked, using a variant of nDCG@10 that we call padded nDCG. \paragraph{Discounted Cumulative Gain.} Given relevance grades $\text{rel}(p_1), \ldots, \text{rel}(p_K)$ for the top-$K$ results, DCG@K is calculated as:
+\paragraph{Relevance Precision (Padded nDCG@$K$).} Relevance Precision measures whether the returned people match the query and are correctly ranked.
+Given relevance grades $\text{rel}(p_1), \ldots, \text{rel}(p_K)$ for the top-$K$ results, Discounted Cumulative Gain is:

-\paragraph{Padded Ideal DCG.} Unlike standard nDCG, which normalizes against the best possible ordering of the returned results, we use a padded ideal that always assumes $K=10$ perfectly relevant results are achievable:
+Unlike standard nDCG, which normalizes against the best possible ordering of the \textit{returned} results, we use a padded ideal that always assumes $K$ perfectly relevant results:

-This design prevents platforms that return only a few perfect results from receiving an artificially high score.
-A platform that returns 3 perfectly relevant people will receive a lower score than one that returns 10, which aligns with user expectations for people search where finding more qualified candidates is almost always better. \paragraph{Platform score.}
+This prevents platforms that return only a few perfect results from receiving inflated scores---in people search, a platform returning 3 relevant people should score lower than one returning 10.
+Relevance Precision is the mean padded nDCG@$K$ across all queries, scaled to 0--100: